-- Eliminate excess use of lawn and garden fertilizers and pesticides. - Pick up after your pets. - If you use a septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public system. - Dispose of chemicals properly.

-- Volunteer in your community.
+- Eliminate excess use of lawn and garden fertilizers and pesticides. - Pick up after your pets. - If you use a septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public system. - Volunteer in your community.
 Find a watershed organization and volunteer to help.
 Use EPA's Adopt Your Watershed to locate groups in your community. - Organize a storm drain stenciling project with your local government or water provider